In coming together we form the converging tributaries that make up the mighty stream of people flowing home to God.

 Description

-Come as you are with an open mind and heart.
+Come as you are, with an open mind and an open heart.

 Guidelines